 So go meet some people.
 Meet a diverse group of people.
 And by “diverse” I don’t just mean checking the boxes of ethnic diversity, gender diversity, religious diversity etc. etc. How are people who played sports different than the people who did theater?
 How do the challenges of being married with kids different from the challenges of being single?Go meet people of different generations.
 Go meet people who have made different life choices.
 Get to know some introverts and some extroverts.
 Meet some starving artists, some business people, some engineers.
 Let them tell you about their lives.
 Let them tell you about their hopes, dreams, and ambitions.
 Let them tell you how they see the world and how they’d like to shape it into something else.

-Because the more people you meet, the more you learn how different types of experiences shape people.
+The more people you meet, the more you learn how different types of experiences shape people.
 And more importantly, you learn about what’s consistent.
 You’ll learn how everyone struggles with similar insecurities.
 You’ll learn about the kinds of dreams and ambitions that nearly everyone has.
 As touched upon in a previous post, you need to know what those universally relatable truths of human existence are to work them into your writing.